cmpriestley/jaxsgp4/README.md

 ## Limitations

 - **Near-Earth orbits only** — orbital period must be < 225 minutes (deep-space perturbations not yet implemented)
-- **No resonance effects** — geosynchronous/Molniya resonance terms are placeholders
 - **WGS-72 constants only** — matches the standard SGP4 specification

 ## Running Tests